Westgate Las Vegas: Boxing

 The hotel has a history as a prominent professional boxing venue.
 In 1969, the showroom hosted the first major boxing match held at a Las Vegas hotel, Sonny Liston vs. Leotis Martin (previous fights had been held at the Convention Center).
 The Hilton Pavilion was the site in 1978 of Leon Spinks's victory over Muhammad Ali for the world heavyweight championship, which is remembered as one of the biggest upsets in the sport's history.
 The hotel then took a seven-year hiatus from hosting boxing matches.

 In 1985, Donald Curry defeated Milton McCrory at the Hilton Center to unify and become the undisputed welterweight champion.
 The success of the Curry–McCrory fight led the Hilton to begin pursuing more major matches, to challenge Caesars Palace as the premier boxing venue in Las Vegas.
 The hotel struck a deal to host several fights in the heavyweight unification series, a tournament to establish an undisputed heavyweight champion.
 A 14,600-seat outdoor arena was temporarily erected in the Hilton's parking lot for some of the fights.
 The series culminated in Mike Tyson's defeat of Tony Tucker at the Hilton Center in 1987 to unify and become the undisputed champion.

 By 1995, the Hilton had reportedly backed away from seeking to host the biggest fights, because of escalating costs.
 The hotel hosted no boxing matches between 2002 and 2008; since then, it has occasionally hosted minor fights.

 Other sports

 The Hilton Pavilion hosted two nationally televised tennis events in 1978: the WCT Tournament of Champions and the World Team Tennis All-Star Match.

 The hotel was the venue for Evo 2014, a major competitive video gaming tournament.

-Westgate has hosted billiard tournaments from the three major North American billiard organizations for several years: Valley National 8-Ball League Association, American Poolplayers Association, and Billiard Congress of America (beginning in 2026).
+Westgate has hosted billiard tournaments from the three major North American billiard organizations for several years: Valley National 8-Ball League Association, American Poolplayers Association, and CueSports International (beginning in 2026).